VIC.GOV.AU | Policy and Advisory Library

 • whose nearest school is not serviced by a free school bus provided under the School Bus Program

-Schools are responsible for communicating to parents/carers the travel options that are available for students in the area.
+Schools are responsible for communicating to parents/carers the travel options that are available for students in the area to travel to and from school.

-• provide to families information about eligibility and allowance rates
+• provide to families information about conveyance eligibility and payment rates

 • provide to families relevant application forms (refer to Resources tab)